 v.
-For criterion 5 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system (Routefinder).
+For criterion 5 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised mapping system (Routefinder).
+Where there is equal distance then lots will be drawn.
+The drawing of lots will be undertaken by an independent person, not an employee of the trust, trustee or member of the school Local Advisory Board.